 Sign up now for the SOAS Africa Conference - Imagining Africa’s Future: Language, Culture, Governance, Development

 Africa has changed rapidly over the last century, and the pace of change in the 21st century already promises huge transformations to African societies, economies and cultures.
 We want to seize the occasion of our centenary to explore and imagine not only what the impact of these transformations could be, but also how our research, policies, political action and visionary thought can shape Africa’s future.

-Registration fees (includes light meals and attendance to evening performance at the end of the first day):
+Registration fees (includes light meals and attendance to evening performance at the end of the second day):

 £25 Standard per day/£40 for 2 days